Applications: Applications can be only made through online portal www.nextbigideacontest.com

-An employee, officer, director, representative or agent of either Ryerson University, the BSE Institute Limited or the Government of Ontario (the “Contest Sponsors”), its parent, subsidiary or related companies or, if applicable, any of their respective advertising or promotion agencies, or any other company or individual engaged in the provision of goods or services related to this Contest (collectively, the “Contest Parties”), or A member of the immediate family (parent, child, sibling, or spouse) or household (whether related or not), of any of the above individuals.
+An employee, officer, director, representative or agent of either Ryerson University, the BSE Institute Limited or the Government of Ontario, Government of British Columbia, Government of Alberta (the “Contest Sponsors”), its parent, subsidiary or related companies or, if applicable, any of their respective advertising or promotion agencies, or any other company or individual engaged in the provision of goods or services related to this Contest (collectively, the “Contest Parties”), or A member of the immediate family (parent, child, sibling, or spouse) or household (whether related or not), of any of the above individuals.

-Five (5) prizes available to be awarded.
-Each prize includes return economy air transportation from the major airport closest to the winner’s place of residence in India to Toronto, transportation to and from the airport in Toronto, two (2) weeks double occupancy hotel accommodation in Toronto (selection of airline carrier, seat and class, and hotel accommodations to be made at the Contest Sponsors’ sole discretion), travel medical insurance, Canadian Innovation Exchange registration fee, and participation in the program.
+Thirteen (13) prizes available to be awarded.
+Each prize includes return economy air transportation from the major airport closest to the winner’s place of residence in India to Canada, transportation to and from the airport in Canada, two (2) weeks double occupancy hotel accommodation in Canada (selection of airline carrier, seat and class, and hotel accommodations to be made at the Contest Sponsors’ sole discretion), Canadian Innovation Exchange registration fee, and participation in the program.
 Any and all meals and expenses not expressly included, including expenses such as telephone calls, in-room movies, mini-bar expenses, room service, gratuities, excess baggage costs, optional tours, airport departure taxes, duties and all personal expenses are the sole responsibility of the winner.
 Total Prize Value: approximately $8,780 CAD.
 The actual value of the prize may vary depending on point of departure and time of booking.
 The winner is not entitled to the difference, if any, between the actual and stated value of the prize.
-The winners must be available to travel to Toronto and participate in the program between September to December.
-The winners must have valid passports and other documentation required to travel, including applicable visas or travel permissions (costs to be borne by participants), and must have no restrictions on their ability to travel to Toronto for the dates specified above.
-Should a winner be unable to attend and participate in the program between those dates, he or she may, at the Contest Sponsors’ sole and absolute discretion, be disqualified and forfeit the prize.
+The winners must be available to travel to Canada and participate in the program between October to December.
+The winners must have valid passports and other documentation required to travel, including applicable visas or travel permissions (costs to be borne by participants), and must have no restrictions on their ability to travel to Canada for the dates specified above.
+Should a winner be unable to attend and participate in the program between those dates, he or she may, at the Contest Sponsors’ sole and absolute discretion, be disqualified and forfeit the prize

 Shortlisted candidates will be notified for subsequent screening rounds.
-Applicants will be disqualified from NBI process if they fail to present/attend screening rounds and unable to furnish required documents.
-Results of the Contest will be officially announced in the month of October 2018.
+Applicants will be disqualified from NBI process if they fail to present/attend screening rounds or attend the 4-day bootcamp and are unable to furnish required documents.
+Results of the Contest will be officially announced in the month of October 2019.
 Selected entrants will be notified by telephone and/or email at the telephone number and/or email provided at the time of application and winners must respond within two (2) business days of notification.
 Please note that NBI Team do not share any information provided by applicants to anyone without prior consent of the applicant.
-NBI do not signs any confidentiality agreements or NDA with applicants.
+NBI does not sign any confidentiality agreements or NDA with applicants.

 Aditya sponsored (five years) a unique initiative working with the office of the Grand Chief of Nishnawbe Aski Nation to nurture entrepreneurship within the aboriginal communities of Canada.
 His charitable foundation (www.poafoundation.org)) created endowments at four institutions (Ryerson University, Trent University, York University, and George Brown College), which grants total of thirteen bursary awards ($42,000 annually) in perpetuity to students.
 He Chaired UNICEF Canada India HIV/AIDS campaign and was one of the Cabinet Members for Ryerson University Business School’s capital campaign ($72 million).